My father could hear a little animal step,

 Into places where the rest of us had never been.

-I was a witness to the artistry of a Creator-God at work in the story of my brother.
-Together he and God were finger-painting a messy and yet breath-taking landscape of redemption.
+Standing before me is the artistry of a Creator-God at work in the story of my friend.
+Together he and God were finger-painting a messy and yet breathtaking landscape of restoration.

-A doe scampered across the gravel road, golden aspen leaves gently clattered like organic wind-chimes in the mountain air—on and on came his words of pain, loss, and heartache.
-There was a dryness to the mountain air in sharp contrast to the tears tracking down the soul of my friend.
+A doe scampered across the trail; golden aspen leaves gently clattered like organic wind-chimes in the breeze.
+On and on came his words of pain, loss, and heartache.
+There was a dryness to the mountain air in sharp contrast to the tears tracking down the face of my friend.

-With such tenderness these words came from my friend.
+With such tenderness, these words flowed from my friend.
 It was beautiful to hear his story.
 Lyrical.
-His pain made the telling even more elegant, like listening to an oboe high above the symphony as it lingers before flowing to a crescendo.
+His pain made the telling even more elegant, like listening to an oboe high above the symphony as it lingers before rushing to a crescendo.
 It doesn’t seem to fit and yet you can’t imagine the piece without it.

 The ancient church fathers said that nature is the second book of God.
-Should I be so bold to say that there might be a third?
+May I be so bold as to suggest there might be a third?